Thailand And Vietnam

 After breakfast today your sightseeing will begin in the heart of Hue at the Imperial Citadel, a vast complex built in the early 19th century and modelled after the Forbidden City of Peking.
 The original walls stretched for 10 km and were surrounded by a wide moat.

 Today, most of the buildings have been destroyed due to bombing during the Vietnam-American War, but the monuments that remain provide a fascinating glimpse into the court life of the Nguyen Dynasty.
 Approach the city past the striking Flag Tower, where a giant Vietnamese flag waves proudly overhead, to the imposing Ngo Mon Gate, the main entrance to the Imperial Enclosure.
-Enter into an area of spacious courtyards and serene lotus ponds, and visit Dien Tho Residence (Dien Tho palace) is where the Queen mother lived, visit Thai Hoe Palace, the magnificently decorated reception hall, the Halls of the Mandarins, and the original Nine Dynasties Urns, among other sites.
+Enter into an area of spacious courtyards and serene lotus ponds, and visit Dien Tho Residence (Dien Tho palace) is where the Queen's mother lived, visit Thai Hoe Palace, the magnificently decorated reception hall, the Halls of the Mandarins, and the original Nine Dynasties Urns, among other sites.

 Overnight in Hue.
 B